scrapinghub/exporters/docs/modules.rst

 Persistence
 ~~~~~~~~~~~
 This module is in charge of resuming support.
-It must be able to persist the current
+It persists the current
 state of the read and written items, and inform of that state on demand.
-It is usually called
+It's usually called
-from an export manager, and it must implement the following methods:
+from an export manager, and must implement the following methods:

     - get_last_position()
         Returns the last commited position